ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Filesystems.rst

 We have recently added a new cluster-wide filesystem designed for I/O-intensive workloads, available at ``/aphid/scratch-3month/<username>``.

 .. warning::
-    Aphid is built from repurposed NT hardware.
+    ``/aphid`` is built from repurposed NT hardware.
 Although we have configured the filesystem for maximum resilience, users should be aware that long-term reliability may be lower than for the primary production filesystems.

 Local disks
 -----------